xyliatgithub/EN650654-2025/LabFour/readme.md

 ## Lab Instructions
-Please complete the lab tasks of 2.1, 2.3, and 2.4 in Section 2 (2.2 is not required so you only need to use UFW) of the Firewall.pdf file.
+Please complete the lab tasks of 2.1, 2.3, and 2.4 in Section 2 (2.2 is not required so you only need to use UFW) of the Firewall.pdf file follow [this page](https://github.com/xyliatgithub/EN650654-2023/blob/main/LabFour/Firewall.pdf).
 You also need to finish the additional tasks described below.

 ### Additional Tasks